danforthcenter/FiReMAGE/README.md

 ## 4. Options

 	1. -h, --help : Shows a docopt help screen displaying all options
-	2. -s <path>, --snps <path> : The path to the directory containing the SNP files for the comparison, required for the operation of CGAS.
+	2. -s <path>, --snps <path> : The path to the directory containing the SNP files for the comparison, required for the operation of FiReMAGE.
 The pathway for the test/tutorial dataset is “./data/el_snps/current/”
-	3. -m <path>, --metaTable <path>: Path to read in the metadata table of organisms in the comparison, required for the operation of CGAS.
+	3. -m <path>, --metaTable <path>: Path to read in the metadata table of organisms in the comparison, required for the operation of FiReMAGE.
 A template and sample metatable input for the test/tutorial dataset is “./data/metaTables/CGASmetaTableInput.csv”
-	4. -o <path>, --output <path>: Files will be written to this path, the default is “./CGAS_output/”
+	4. -o <path>, --output <path>: Files will be written to this path, the default is “./FiReMAGE_output/”
 	5. -p <int>, --permutations <int>: Number of permutations for random dataset, default and recommendation is 1000
 	6. -c <int>, --cores <int>: Number of cores to use for parallel loops, the default is 1 so it will naturally run on any system
 	7. -f <path> : The path to the directory containing the Phytozome ortholog files.
 The pathway for the test/tutorial dataset is "./data/phytozome/"